 Cybercriminals sell credit card data to make money.

 The simplest and most common way that hackers earn cash is to steal your credit card data.
 Credit cards are used all over the internet for purchases, memberships, sending money, etc. Credit numbers are stolen by compromising databases that contained saved credit card information or intercepting the data while the transaction is in progress.

 Cybercriminals sell personal data on the dark web to make money.

 Some hackers make money by selling valuable information on the dark web.
 It is challenging to compromise confidential corporate databases, but it can also be very lucrative.
-Hackers need to penetrate the various layers of security to access up to hundreds of millions of records that contain personal information.
+Hackers need to penetrate the various security layers to access hundreds of millions of records containing personal information.
 This data is then often sold on the dark web or to private buyers who intend to use the information for fraud.